 Tararua Lodge is the base for many of our winter activities.

 At the lodge

 Tararua Lodge is is a comfortable self-catering lodge designed for group usage.
-It has 31 bunks in four rooms, new bathrooms with hot showers, a drying room, a new kitchen, dining room and a lounge with stunning views over the surrounding mountainside and countryside beyond.
+It has 31 bunks in five rooms, bathrooms with hot showers, drying room, kitchen with a commercial steriliser, dining room, and a lounge with stunning views over the surrounding mountainside and countryside beyond.

-The Lodge is at the same altitude as, and a 15 to 20 minute walk from, the top of the Rock Garden and Centennial chairlifts, or a 45 minute or so walk, depending on conditions, from the the Top Of The Bruce road end.
+The Lodge is at the same altitude as, and a 15 to 20 minute walk from, the top of the Rangatira Express chairlift, or a 45 minute or so walk, depending on conditions, from the the Top Of The Bruce road end.
 These times vary in winter due to snow conditions.
-This remoteness adds to the wilderness experience and in winter means you can ski to and from the Lodge.
+This remoteness adds to the wilderness experience and in winter means you can sometimes ski to and from the Lodge.

-Tararua Lodge is supplied with reticulated electricity, has a telephone, mobile phone coverage, and has tank water.
+Tararua Lodge is supplied with reticulated electricity, has mobile phone coverage, and tank water.

 Trips to the lodge

 Visit a volcano: hire TTC's Mt Ruapehu Lodge